Children aged 4 to 6 affected by family conflicts attend an event organized by Harmony House in late May, 2020. (PHOTO PROVIDED TO CHINA DAILY)

 For complaints received by police, cases of domestic conflicts are first classified into three categories – crime, miscellaneous and domestic incident – before officers take appropriate action.

-In each category, a rising trend was seen in the first seven months of this year, according to police data.
+In each category, a rising trend has been seen in the first seven months of this year, according to police data.
 In July alone, 127 complaints were registered as crime.
-In Feb, 57 cases had been registered under this head.
-Although data indicate an uptick in family violence in Hong Kong in the past months, complaints received by NGOs outnumber those registered by the government.
+Back in February, only 57 cases were registered under this head.
+Although data have already indicated an uptick in family violence in Hong Kong in the past months, complaints received by NGOs outnumber those registered by the government.

 Lam said it is not easy for victims to initially identify domestic violence as the abuse often starts subtly and gets worse over time.